Tcat2000/LowDragMC-Doc/docs/ldlib/ui/index.md

 Of course, you can also combine both methods.
 For example, you can use the `UI Editor` to design the UI and then use `Java` or `KubeJS` to add interaction logic—**which is our recommended approach.**

+Refer to the [Widgets](widget/index.md) to check all widgets in details.